usnistgov/FederalProfile-8259A/_Nontechnical/event.md

 ## Policies and procedures for protecting cybersecurity event information from unauthorized access, modification, and deletion.

 Policies and procedures provide the details necessary to implement management and operational controls for protecting information obtained from IoT devices, and associated systems and intrusion-monitoring tools, from unauthorized access, modification, and deletion.
-Controls that may be necessary:
+Actions that may be necessary:

 **Manufacturer:**